Paul Procter

 7. Rise Forms; Can they tell us something?

 Rise forms tell us an awful lot.
 Firstly, they help determine the general size of a trout.
-Contrary to belief and as many seasoned anglers know, larger trout often rise with little fuss.
-If a notable trout moves quickly to intercept a morsel, its sheer mass displaces more water which may cause their intended surface target to be knocked off its path of travel a nano second before a trout aims to eat it.
-The upshot is the fish misses the food item, wasting precious energy into the bargain.
+Contrary to belief, as many seasoned anglers know, larger trout often rise with little fuss.
+You see, if a sizeable trout responds quickly to intercept a morsel their sheer mass moves more water, which can cause their intended target at the surface to be knocked off its path of travel a nano second before a trout aims to eat it.
+The outcome is a fish misses the food item, wasting precious energy into the bargain.

-Studying a feeding fish for several minutes provides us with clues as to what it might be eating.
-Imagine its early season and the only flies hatching are large dark olives.
-You watch a procession of duns filter over a rising trout, yet it ignores them.
-By elimination, it is odds on this trout is nabbing emerging nymphs.
+Studying a feeding fish for several minutes also provides us with clues as to what they might be eating.
+Imagine it’s early season and the only fly hatching are large dark olives.
+You watch a procession of duns filtered over the head of a fish that leaves them unmolested, yet is seen rising.
+By elimination, it is odds on this trout is nabbing emerging nymphs, invisible to our eye.

-We’re often guilty of assuming fish rise religiously in the same spot time and again.
-However, on many occasions they traverse currents picking off flies.
-This is especially true during sparse hatches or falls of fly.
-Here we can determine how far a fish might swing to secure a meal.
-Such useful information translates as not having to land your fly directly upstream of a fish, but perhaps to one side by a couple of feet.
+We’re often guilty of assuming fish religiously rise in the same spot time and again.
+Yet, many times they will traverse the current picking off flies.
+This is especially the case during sparse hatches, or falls of fly.
+Here, we can determine how far a fish might swing to secure a meal.
+Such useful information translates as not having to land your fly directly upstream of a fish, but maybe to one side by a couple of feet.

-The regularity of a rise provides us with pointers when approaching fish.
-Trout rising like a metronome are so busy feeding that their guard is down more than usual allowing us to get in position unnoticed.
-Less frequent risers however are generally on high alert.
-In this case we need to be at the top of our game if we’re to succeed.
+The regularity of a rise provides us with pointers when approaching a fish.
+Trout feeding like the proverbial metronome are so busy feeding their guard is down a little more than usual, allowing us to get that bit nearer.
+More infrequent risers however are generally on high alert much of the time.
+Now, we have to be at the top of our games if we’re to succeed!

-Dry fly fishing involves copying naturals, so it makes sense our imitations are of a similar size, shape and colour.
-That said, during blanket hatches our offerings can be lost amidst a sea of naturals.
-It’s beneficial our fly stands out now, by increasing its size.
-Colour too can be influential as the inclusion of conspicuous shades renders our flies more obvious, especially during low light or when water is murky.
+Dry fly fishing involves copying naturals, so it makes sense that our imitations are of a similar size, shape and colour.
+That said, during blanket hatches, our offering can be lost amidst a sea of naturals.
+It makes sense now to make our fly stand out by increasing its size.
+Colour too can be influential when the inclusion of more lurid shades makes our fly more obvious, especially during low light, or when water is turbid.

 9. Presentation and drifts.

-Casting is often parcelled up as ‘presentation’, yet, presentation is showing a fish a fly where it expects to see it and that behaves in a convincing manner.
-I was brought up on a diet of drag free drifts so your fly conforms to surrounding currents.
-This is usually very much the case, however there are times when a “worked” fly has more appeal.
+Granted, casting is often parcelled up as “presentation”, however, simply put, presentation is showing a fish a fly that behaves in a convincing manner and where it expects to see it!
+I was brought up on a diet of drag free drifts, so your fly conforms to surrounding currents.
+On the whole this is very much the case, however there are times when a “worked” fly is more appealing.

-Some years ago during a decent mayfly hatch on a wee Irish stream, trout were ignoring my studiously dead drifted mayfly dun.
-Having covered another fish without so much as a sniff, I began gathering in line to recast when a trout pounced on the partially skating fly.
-The penny dropped as watching rise forms after this encounter revealed fish singling out duns fluttering or wobbling at the surface.
-Subsequently, a gentle shake of the rod tip as my fly neared its target was enough to make it shudder and attract trout.
+Some years ago during a decent mayfly hatch on a wee Irish stream, trout ignored a studiously drifted fly.
+Having covered another fish without so much as a sniff, I began gathering up line to recast when a trout pounced on the fly.
+The penny dropped as watching rise forms after this encounter revealed fish singling out duns fluttering, or wobbled at the surface.
+From here on in, as my fly neared a fish a gently shake of the rod tip was enough to shudder my fly and attract trout.

-The same rings true where more energetic insects occur, like caddis fly for example.
+The same can be said where more lively insects occur, like caddis fly for example.
 Immediately after emerging, in a bid to get airborne, winged adults often hop and skip across the surface.
-It doesn’t go unnoticed by trout when a fly that periodically wakes across water out-fishes more static patterns.
+Naturally this doesn’t go unnoticed by trout when a fly that periodically skates across water out-fishes a static pattern.

 PP dia 8 3.jpg